Chapter 15 – Prayojana-tattva – Prema

 The topmost rasika Giriräja Govardhana manifested directly from the heart of

 Çrématé Rädhikä, Çré Kåñëa’s svarüpa-çakti.
-He achieved the topmost transcendental
+He achieved the topmost

 bliss upon seeing Våndävana.